G3FRY/CRUD-angular-spring-basic/README.md

 # CRUD-angular-spring-basic
-A basic CRUD using Angular and Spring Boot.
+A basic CRUD using Angular, Bootstrap and Spring Boot.